SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-storage/troubleshoot-log-collection.md

 ---
-id: troubleshoot-azure-storage-log-collection
+id: troubleshoot-log-collection
 title: Troubleshoot Azure Storage Log Collection
 sidebar_label: Troubleshooting
 description: Follow these steps to learn why log data is not flowing into Sumo from Azure Blob Storage.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-If logs do not start flowing into Sumo Logic after you perform the [Collect Logs from Azure Blob Storage](collect-logs-azure-blob-storage.md) procedure, see the troubleshooting tips below.
+If logs do not start flowing into Sumo Logic after you perform the [Collect Logs from Azure Blob Storage](/docs/send-data/collect-from-other-data-sources/azure-storage/azure-blob-storage/collect-logs) procedure, see the troubleshooting tips below.

 ## Error while deploying the ARM template